-Welcome to San Francisco Neuropsychology Specialists
+Welcome to San Francisco Neuropsychology PC

 We provide neuropsychological assessments, diagnostic services, and treatment to a wide range of clients from children with questions of learning differences to seniors wondering if their memory is normal for their age.

 What Is Clinical Neuropsychology?
 Clinical neuropsychology is a specialty profession that focuses on brain functioning.
 A clinical neuropsychologist is a licensed psychologist with expertise in how behavior and skills are related to brain structures and systems.
 In clinical neuropsychology, brain function is evaluated by objectively testing memory and thinking skills.
 A very detailed assessment of abilities is done, and the pattern of strengths and weaknesses is used in important health care areas, such as diagnosis and treatment planning.
 The clinical neuropsychologist conducts the evaluation and makes recommendations.
 He or she may also provide treatment, such as cognitive rehabilitation, behavior management, or psychotherapy.

 A neuropsychological evaluation can be used in many ways: